hbeni/fgcom-mumble/README.md

 - **Marine Patterns**: Not available - cannot be generated due to safety limits (exceeds 50,000+ combination limit)
 - **Ground Type Variations**: Ideally, patterns should be generated for each ground type (conductivity, permittivity), but this would create an extremely large database

 **Generation**: Use `scripts/pattern_generation/antenna-radiation-pattern-generator.sh` to generate missing aircraft patterns.
-See [Antenna Pattern Creation Documentation](antenna_patterns.md) for complete details.
+See [Antenna Pattern Creation Documentation](docs/antenna_patterns.md) for complete details.

-**Note on Ground Types**: While ideal antenna patterns would account for different ground types (soil conductivity, moisture, urban vs rural environments), the database would become very large.
+**Note on Ground Types**: While ideal antenna patterns would account for different ground types (soil conductivity, moisture, urban vs rural environments), the database would become prohibitively large.
 Current patterns use standard ground assumptions for practical implementation.

 ---